 (c) Fast Frequency Response (FFR) Resources.

-(10) For self-arranged ECRS, the QSE shall indicate the quantity of the service that is provided from Resources that are manually dispatched and those that are SCED-dispatchable.4.4.7.1.1 Negative Self-Arranged Ancillary Service Quantities
+(10) For self-arranged ECRS and Non-Spin, the QSE shall indicate the quantity of the service that is provided from Resources that are manually dispatched, DGRs and DESRs on circuits subject to Load shed, and Resources that are SCED-dispatchable not on circuits subject to Load shed.

+(11) For self-arranged Non-Spin, the QSE shall indicate the quantity of the service that is provided from Resources that are manually dispatched, DGRs and DESRs on circuits subject to Load shed, and Resources that are SCED-dispatchable and not on circuits subject to Load shed.

+4.4.7.1.1 Negative Self-Arranged Ancillary Service Quantities

 (1) A QSE may submit a negative Self-Arranged Ancillary Service Quantity in the DAM.
 ERCOT shall procure all negative Self-Arranged Ancillary Service Quantities submitted by a QSE.